-C. ENGINE COMPARTMENT 6.
+C. ENGINE COMPARTMENT6.
 Wiring

-Procedures/Specifications Order repaired (or note) if: Out-of-Service if: Routing and Condition Check routing, securing and condition of all wiring and any electrical cable in the engine compartment and related areas.
+Procedures/Specifications Order repaired (or note) if: Out-of-Service if: Routing and Condition Check routing, securement and condition of all wiring and any electrical cable in the engine compartment and related areas.
+There is any slightly loose, damaged or corroded wiring connector or terminal end.
+Any repair has been made using improper gauge wiring.
 Any wiring is misrouted, unsecured or missing protective grommets, loom or other means of protection from chafing against any metal, sharp edge or hot surfaces.
 There are any burnt wires, or any wires are missing insulation (other than ground straps).